sjp38/linux/for_damon_patches/cv.rst

  - scalable (the upper-bound of the instrumentation overhead is controllable regardless of the size of target workloads.).

-Using this framework, therefore, the kernel's core memory management mechanisms such as reclamation and THP can be optimized for better memory management.
-The experimental memory management optimization works that incurring high instrumentation overhead will be able to have another try.
-In user space, meanwhile, users who have some special workloads will be able to write personalized tools or applications for deeper understanding and specialized optimizations of their systems.
+Using this framework, therefore, several memory management mechanisms such as reclamation and THP can be optimized to aware real data access patterns.
+Experimental access pattern aware memory management optimization works that incurring high instrumentation overhead will be able to have another try.

+Though DAMON is for kernel subsystems, writing a DAMON-wrapper kernel subsystem exposing DAMON to user space is straightforward, due to DAMON's simple interface.
+Then, user space users who have some special workloads will be able to write personalized tools or applications for deeper understanding and specialized optimizations of their systems.

 Evaluations
 ===========